SkinCanOrg/Backend-Skincan/README.md

-# SkinCan-Backend

-# General-Info
+# SkinCan-API
-This repository is backend of SkinCan-app ,
+This repository hosts an attempt of making an API for SkinCan.
+Replaced by [Firebase](https://firebase.google.com/).